MehdiEskandari/the-perfect-match/Helpus.md

 Before use any images you must import it.

-src > make a folder (pages > AboutUs.js)
+src > make a folder (pages > AboutUs.js).
-we make a few components in components folder then insert them into the whole AboutUs page.
+We make a few components in components folder then insert them into the whole AboutUs page.

 Eventually, we insert pages into the App.js